What is Base64 Encoder / Decoder?

 | Human readable | No | Partially | No |

 Choose Base64 when embedding binary content like images or certificates in JSON, HTML, or email.
-Use URL encoding for query string parameters and form data.
-Use hexadecimal for hash outputs, color codes, and low-level debugging where byte-level inspection is needed.
+Use URL encoding for query-string parameters and form data.
+Use hexadecimal for hash outputs, color codes, and low-level debugging where byte-level inspection matters.

 Base64 in different programming languages

-In JavaScript, use btoa() and atob() for basic Latin-1 text, or Buffer.from(text).toString('base64') in Node.js for full UTF-8 support.
-Python provides the base64 module with b64encode() and b64decode() functions.
-In Go, use the encoding/base64 package with StdEncoding or URLEncoding variants.
-Java offers java.util.Base64 with getEncoder() and getDecoder() methods.
-Each language handles UTF-8 input differently, so always verify the character encoding matches your expected output.
+In JavaScript, use btoa() / atob() for Latin-1 text, or Buffer.from(text).toString('base64') in Node.js for full UTF-8 support.
+Python ships the base64 module with b64encode() and b64decode().
+Go provides encoding/base64 with StdEncoding and URLEncoding variants.
+Java offers java.util.Base64 with getEncoder() and getDecoder().
+Each language handles UTF-8 input slightly differently, so always confirm the character encoding matches the producer’s expectations before decoding.